 Live Therapy Sessions

 If you choose a plan that includes live online therapy sessions, you’ll be able to meet with your therapist either once or twice weekly via phone, video, or live chat.
 Sessions are usually 45 minutes long.
-I joined my initial session from my iPhone via the Online-Therapy.com website on my home internet connection and faced no technical issues.
-The web app is easy to use and join sessions through.
+I joined my initial session from my iPhone via the Online-Therapy.com website on my home internet connection and didn’t have any technical issues.

-For my initial session, my therapist was 5 minutes late, and our session only lasted 15 minutes in total.
+For my initial session, my therapist was five minutes late, and our session only lasted 15 minutes in total.
 During that time, my therapist got to know me and reviewed some answers I’d submitted through worksheets.
 After a short discussion of my needs, the program, and her background, she recommended that I complete the next session of the course and its worksheets for discussion at our next session.
 We also created three overarching goals for us to follow during my time in the program.
 I felt my therapist could offer warmth and displayed great empathy, even if the session was shorter than I expected.
-The session was ultimately only 15 minutes long, as my therapist felt we had no more to cover.

-Online-Therapy.com provided plenty of reminders for my appointment, and my therapist had been sending me messages and commentary on my worksheets in the days leading up to my first session, so I felt “plugged in” to the program coming into my first session.
+Online-Therapy.com provided plenty of reminders for my appointment, and my therapist sent me messages and commentary on my worksheets in the days leading up to my first session, so I felt “plugged in” to the program coming into my first session.
 I can definitely see how having a course to follow throughout therapy could help keep clients engaged in between sessions.

 Homework & Worksheets